-You may likely get the Ubuntu Desktop ISO image file.… Ubuntu comes in either 32-bit or 64-bit arch, however, for newer editions. only 64-bit is available… Whichever version you have, make sure to copy the ISO image on the host computer running VMware Workstation software…
+You may likely get the Ubuntu Desktop ISO image file.… Ubuntu comes in either 32-bit or 64-bit arch; however, for newer editions. only 64-bit is available… Whichever version you have, copy the ISO image on the host computer running VMware Workstation software…

 Now that you’ve downloaded the image and created a new guest machine, add the ISO image to the guest machine to boot from it.
 To add the ISO image, select the guest machine and select and click VM –> Settings from the host software menu.

-Then select CD/DVD (SATA) from the device list and to the right, select the option to Use ISO image: Then browse the select the ISO image and Save.
-Power on the guest machine and in most cases, you should see the Ubuntu installation wizard screen.
+Then select CD/DVD (SATA) from the device list, and to the right, select the option to Use ISO image: Then browse the select the ISO image and Save.
+Finally, power on the guest machine; in most cases, you should see the Ubuntu installation wizard screen.

 Save the settings and start the virtual machine…

 Next, select your Keyboard layout.
-Ubuntu installation picks the US Keyboard layout by default. this is a good place to change it if it’s not your default.
+Ubuntu installation picks the US Keyboard layout by default.
+This is an excellent place to change it if it’s not your default.
 Click Continue to move on.

-The installation should be prepared to install Ubuntu packages. on this screen, you’re given an option to Download updates while installing Ubuntu which saves time after the installation. and to install third-party software for graphics Wi-Fi devices and media codes.
+The installation should be prepared to install Ubuntu packages.
+On this screen, you can Download updates while installing Ubuntu, saving time after installation.
+And to install third-party software for graphics, Wi-Fi devices, and media codes.

 You do not have to select these boxes.
 I believe installing the software packages is the best way to install Ubuntu.
-Ignore these choices and continue.
+So ignore these choices and continue.

-Accept that the installation will erase the hard drive and install Ubuntu on it. click Continue to move on.
+Accept that the installation will erase the hard drive and install Ubuntu.
+Click Continue to move on.

-On this screen is where you choose your timezone. type a city name you live in and click Continue.
+On this screen is where you choose your timezone.
+Next, type the city name you live in and click Continue.

 The next screen is where you type the first user account.
-Type your name, your username, and password, and choose whether you want to type a password to sign in always. when you’re done, click Continue.
+Type your name, username, and password, and choose whether you always want to type a password to sign in.
+When you’re done, click Continue.

-Wait for the installation to complete. this should take about 7 mins depending on the speed of the computer. when the installation is done, you’ll be prompted to restart.
+Wait for the installation to complete.
+This should take about 7 mins, depending on the computer’s speed.
+When the installation is done, you’ll be prompted to restart.

-This is the last screen and the installation is complete. all you have to do is restart your computer, remove the disc from the drive and log back in.
+This is the last screen, and the installation is complete.
+Next, restart your computer, remove the disc from the drive, and log back in.

 sudo apt update && sudo apt dist-upgrade && sudo apt autoremove